sizhongbin/sizhongbin.github.io/OrnaNote/event/yearsend.md

 ### Monsters

 Can be found in Goblin Fortress.
+The Arisen ones can be also found in Valley of The God.

 - ***T4*** Alfar
 - ***T5*** Alfar Mage